Updated June 15, 2023

-YAML provides great flexibility to Nuclei to do any kind of security checks.
-It can scan various system components like HTTP, DNS, File, TCP, etc. Malicious contents are scanned by this tool using the template provided by the user.
+YAML provides excellent flexibility to Nuclei to do any security checks.
+It can scan various system components like HTTP, DNS, File, TCP, etc. This tool scans malicious content using the template provided by the user.
 GitHub holds hundreds of such templates in its repository, mainly contributed by IT security professionals.

 This tool specializes in scanning through a website for valid subdomains and lists them.
-It uses several online sources in passive mode to do the discovery of subdomains.
-Built on a modular architecture, and finetuned for optimal speed, this tool meets the user’s expectations very well.
-Efficiency, speed, and its passive way of operating are its plus points.
+It uses several online sources in passive mode to discover subdomains.
+Built on a modular architecture and finetuned for optimal speed, this tool meets the user’s expectations well.
+Efficiency, speed, and passive operating are its plus points.

 It is an open-source Intelligence tool to investigate websites for malicious content.
-Written in Python3, this tool helps in gathering data from the target website or a system using open-source codes.
-It takes data from multiple websites or social media within a short time and presents it to users how they want.
+Written in Python3, this tool helps gather data from the target website or a system using open-source codes.
+It quickly takes data from multiple websites or social media and presents it to users how they want.

-Crawling, Header analysis, SSL certificate checking, and information on a person’s identity are the main activities of this tool.
+This tool’s main activities are crawling, Header analysis, SSL certificate checking, and information on a person’s identity.

 Other GitHub Hacking Tools